telerik/kendo-ui-core/docs/aspnet-mvc/helpers/multiselect/overview.md

             return Json(products, JsonRequestBehavior.AllowGet);
         }

+> **Important**
+>
-> The Kendo MultiSelect has default event handler for the DataSource's Data callback.
-If you do not define event handler, it will be used.
+> The Kendo UI MultiSelect has a default event handler for the Data callback of the DataSource.
+It is used when no event handler is defined.

-*Default event handler for the DataSource's Data callback*
+The example below demonstrates how to use the default event handler for the Data callback of the DataSource.

+###### Example

     function requestData(selector) {
         return { text: $(selector).data("kendoMultiSelect").input.val() };
     }

-As you can see the multiselect sends the input's value only if the end-user starts to type in it.
+As seen, the MultiSelect sends the value of the input only if the end-user starts to type in it.

-## Pre-select values on initial loading
+### Pre-select Values on Initial Load

-When deffered binding (AutoBind: false) is used you will need to specify a list of data items instead of just list of strings.
-This functionality is supported in Q1 SP1 2013 release and later versions of Kendo UI.
+When deferred binding&mdash;`AutoBind: false`&mdash;is used, specify a list of data items instead of just a list of strings.
+This functionality is supported in Kendo UI Q1 SP1 2013 and later versions.

-- WebForms
+###### Example

+**WebForms**

         <%= Html.Kendo().MultiSelect()
-                .Name("productMultiSelect") //The name of the multiselect is mandatory.
+                .Name("productMultiSelect") //The name of the MultiSelect is mandatory.
 It specifies the "id" attribute of the widget.
-                .DataTextField("ProductName") //Specifies which property of the Product to be used by the multiselect as a text.
+                .DataTextField("ProductName") //Specifies which property of the Product to be used by the MultiSelect as a text.
-                .DataValueField("ProductID") //Specifies which property of the Product to be used by the multiselect as a value.
+                .DataValueField("ProductID") //Specifies which property of the Product to be used by the MultiSelect as a value.
                 .Filter(FilterType.Contains)
                 .AutoBind(false)
                 .DataSource(source =>